b3-exmo/b3-exmo.github.io/docs/Tithing money/index.md

 — _[The Condition of the Church](https://www.churchofjesuschrist.org/study/general-conference/2003/04/the-condition-of-the-church?lang=eng&id=p11-p12#p11)_, Gordon B Hinckley, General Conference April 2003

+Better get ahead of those rumors and defend our decisions *immediately*.
+Nothing to see here, just business as usual.

 &nbsp;

 >A recent column on Forbes.com (“[Salt Lake City’s Sacred Space](http://www.forbes.com/2010/06/29/salt-lake-city-urban-sacred-opinions-columnists-joel-kotkin.html)”) by Joel Kotkin takes a look at how ==City Creek — an initiative of The Church of Jesus Christ of Latter-day Saints== — is enhancing downtown [Salt Lake City](https://newsroom.churchofjesuschrist.org/article/presiding-bishop-discusses-church-s-involvement-in-salt-lake-city-development).
 The Church undertook the City Creek project to ==protect the environment around Temple Square==.

 _[Forbes Covers City Creek Project](https://newsroom.churchofjesuschrist.org/article/forbes-covers-city-creek-project)_, Church Newsroom

 Protect the environment?
 Protect from what?
-This sounds like gentrification with extra steps.
+This sounds like [gentrification with extra steps](https://www.youtube.com/watch?v=yxUfe3g7klk).
 No, really, that just sounds like gentrification, full stop.

 Next up: that Forbes article that the LDS Newsroom got excited about.